frostyaxe/Blaze-Tracker/README.md

 ```

-**Note:** As you can see in the above example, we have used "blazeconfig_db" configuration twice for the deployments of two different versions.
+<mark> **Note:** As you can see in the above example, we have used "blazeconfig_db" configuration twice for the deployments of two different versions.</mark>

 ## Step 4: Configuration of Jenkins Worker Job